mylittletony/ct-frontend/README.md

 CT_URL=my.ctapp.dev:9090 npm start
 ```

-Where CT_URL is the callback URL for the oauth flow.
+Where CT_URL is the URL your local server.

 Then, open a new terminal and run: